syncfusion/blazor-docs/src/buttons/chip/types.md

 # Types

-The ChipList control has the following types.
+The Chip control has the following types.

 * Input Chip
 * Choice Chip